 In the 1990s and again in 2002, the Building Research Establishment described the difficulties in service with RAAC roof planks and commented on cases of excessive and progressive deflections in service, associated with wide spread hairline cracking of the soffit of the planks.

 From tests carried out by the BRE the report concluded that RAAC planks gave adequate warning through visual deterioration before failing.
-However, an RAAC roof has now failed within 48 hours of cracks first appearing and it is therefore necessary to reconsider maintenance and inspection regimes.
+However, the two recent failures show this can no longer be relied upon and it is therefore necessary to reconsider maintenance and inspection regimes.

 - Ensure that the condition of all their buildings are regularly monitored, taking a risk-based approach that gives due deliberation to the use of the building with consideration given to the possible impact of reduced maintenance.